 true.
 See Manifest reference for details.

 - Depending on your use case, you can implement your access control logic.
 Ensure that only the relevant data for the report viewer is returned from the connector.
-See Working with user identity to understand how your code can access the user identity/email address.
+See Access user identity properties to understand how your code can access the user identity/email address.